-1. Submit 3 copies of the case list by the published deadline.

-2. Submit 6 copies of the summary sheet by the published deadline.
-The summary sheets should reflect the combined totals from all health care sites.

-3. Use the 2016 forms that can be found on the ABOG website under Publications: Fellowship: MFM.
-(Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.)

-4. Use 12 point or larger type.

-5. Print the case list on only one side of each sheet of paper.

-6. Collect cases between January 1, and December 31, 2015.
+- 1. Submit 3 copies of the case list by the published deadline. - 2.
+Submit 7 copies of the summary sheet by the published deadline.
+The summary sheets should reflect the combined totals from all health care sites. - 3.
+Use the 2017 forms that can be found on the ABOG website under Publications: Fellowship: MFM.
+(Use of outdated forms and/or incorrect formatting will result in non-acceptance of the case list.) - 4.
+Use 12 point or larger type.
+The column headings must be included at the top of each page. - 5.
+Print the case list on only one side of each sheet of paper using landscape orientation. - Collect cases between January 1, and December 31, 2016.
 If enough cases cannot be collected in a one year period of time, the collection of cases can be extended to 2 years.
-However, if a 2 year case list is used, it may not include cases collected during fellowship.

-7. Not include any case previously used on a prior case list for the oral examination.

-8. Have the list of hospitalized patients certified by the appropriate personnel of the institution(s) in which the care was given.

-9. De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
-(See Appendix B.)

-10. Use standard English language nomenclature.
-Abbreviations acceptable to the New England Journal of Medicine may be used.

-11. Begin each case list section with page one and number consecutively thereafter.

-12. If a candidate is asked to consult on a patient, they may list that patient in the appropriate category.

-13. List a patient only once.
-(If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.)

-For physicians who are in group practice where responsibility for patients is shared, the decision whether to list a particular patient should be based on which physician had primary responsibility for the inpatient care.
+However, if a 2 year case list is used, it may not include cases collected during fellowship. - 7.
+Not include any case previously used on a prior case list for a basic or subspecialty oral examination. - 8.
+Have the list of hospitalized patients certified by the appropriate personnel of the institution(s) in which the care was given. - 9.
+De-identify the case list in accordance with the requirements of Section 164.514(a)(b) and (b)(2)(i)&(ii) of the Final Privacy Rule.
+(See Appendix B.) - 10.
+Use standard English language nomenclature.
+Abbreviations acceptable to the New England Journal of Medicine may be used. - 11.
+Begin each case list section with page one and number consecutively thereafter. - 12.
+If a candidate is asked to consult on a patient, they may list that patient in the appropriate category. - 13.
+List a patient only once.
+(If a patient has several admissions, or is seen in the outpatient setting and subsequently becomes a surgical patient, that patient may only be listed on the surgical case list.) - For physicians who are in group practice where responsibility for patients is shared, the decision whether to list a particular patient should be based on which physician had primary responsibility for the inpatient care.
 However, when asked to perform a consult on an inpatient on another physician's service, that patient may be listed.